LDR-Siren/EmilyC-SamanthaPrater-EruzaArto/index.md

 Here you will find the collaborative efforts of many individuals spanning 3 years and going, who have come together to screen grab, testify, and support one another against the individual known to many as SamanthaPrater Resident in Secondlife.

 She also goes by the name DefyingGravityAgain, EruzaArto, Emily N. Cassidy, ENC, and many other names.
-You can find this in .[Link](https://github.com/LDR-Siren/EmilyC-SamanthaPrater-EruzaArto/tree/main/ALIASES)
+You can find this in: [Aliases here](https://github.com/LDR-Siren/EmilyC-SamanthaPrater-EruzaArto/tree/main/ALIASES)

 ### Markdown